kahaaga/UncertainData.jl/docs/src/index.md

 [Individual uncertain values](resampling/resampling_uncertain_values) may be sampled as they are, or after first applying [sampling constraints](sampling_constraints/available_constraints.md) on the underlying distributions/populations.

-[Collections of uncertain values](resampling/resampling_uncertain_datasets.md).
-Resampling collections can be done assuming no sequential dependence for your data, or by applying sequential sampling models.
+[Collections of uncertain values](resampling/resampling_uncertain_datasets.md) can also be resampled, either assuming no sequential dependence for your data, or by applying sequential sampling models.
 During this process [sampling constraints](sampling_constraints/available_constraints.md) can be applied element-wise or on entire collections.

 ## Basic workflow